Arthropod leg: Crustacea

-The legs of crustaceans are divided primitively into seven segments, which do not follow the naming system used in the other groups.
+The legs of crustaceans are divided into seven segments, which do not follow the naming system used in the other groups.
 They are: coxa, basis, ischium, merus, carpus, propodus, and dactylus.
 In some groups, some of the limb segments may be fused together.
 The claw (chela) of a lobster or crab is formed by the articulation of the dactylus against an outgrowth of the propodus.
 Crustacean limbs also differ in being biramous, whereas all other extant arthropods have uniramous limbs.

+Coxa

+The coxa is the proximal segment and functional base of the leg.
+Together with the following segment (basis) the coxa forms the protopod.
+Depending on the appendage, the coxa may bear an epipodite, gill (podobranch), or gonopore.

+Basis

+The basis is the second segment of the leg.
+It forms the distal segment of the protopod and bears variously developed branches (endopod, exopod).
+The basis may also be fused to following segment (ischium) to form ischiobasis.
+Basis is synonymous with basipodite.